youssefibrahim258/Smart-Parking/README.md

 ---
 ## Tesseract Installation

-This model uses Tesseract OCR.
+This project uses Tesseract OCR.
 The Tesseract executable is already included in the `tesseract` folder.

+### If you move the project to another machine:
+- Make sure the `tesseract` folder is kept in the project root.
+- Make sure `tesseract.exe` and the `tessdata` folder are inside it.

+The path is already configured in `config.py`.

+You do not need to install Tesseract globally.